jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 I found a good candidate in [jihchi/rescript-react-realworld-example-app](https://github.com/jihchi/rescript-react-realworld-example-app).
 This application uses ReScript and [rescript-react](https://rescript-lang.org/docs/react/latest/introduction) —the ReScript bindings to [React.js](https://reactjs.org/)— to build another example of the ["mother of all demo apps"](https://github.com/gothinkster/realworld).
 This demo app is a social blogging site (i.e. a Medium.com clone) that uses a custom API for all requests, including authentication.

-To compare apples to apples, the plan would be to migrate this application fully to Js\_of\_ocaml, and use [jsoo-react](https://github.com/reason-in-barcelona/jsoo-react) to replicate the behavior found in the original ReScript app.
+To compare apples to apples, the plan would be to migrate this application fully to Js\_of\_ocaml.
 Then, as the application consists on a dozen of screens or so, there would be an easy way produce JavaScript files and take measurements of the output files progressively, as new screen components get added to the application.

+To do the experiment we would leverage [jsoo-react](https://github.com/reason-in-barcelona/jsoo-react) to replicate the behavior found in the original ReScript app. `jsoo-react` are the bindings to React.js for Js\_of\_ocaml.
+They were originally based on `rescript-react`, but over time grew apart, with `jsoo-react` having more emphasis on supporting OCaml syntax.

 ## Methodology